wxsd-sales/video-customer-support/README.md

    Reference: [Meetings Widget Requirements](https://developer.webex.com/docs/widgets)

-- Webex ORG with Webex Meetings enabled.
+- A Webex ORG with Webex Meetings enabled.
 The user joining from the browser is a guest, therefore you will need another user joining the Meeting as a host.
 This project doesn't support guest-to-gest meetings.

    You can get a developer sandbox for free at: https://developer.webex.com/docs/developer-sandbox-guide.